toindu/akka-http-customer/README.md

 * Connection #0 to host localhost left intact

 ```
-Response if the question with the specified id already exists:
+Response if the customer with the specified id already exists:
 ```
 >
 * upload completely sent off: 68 out of 68 bytes